The Best Gym Workout Plan For Gaining Muscle

 Are free weights or machines better for gaining muscle?

-Resistance machines follow a fixed movement path which make them ideal for those who have just started a muscle-building program or are new to the gym.
+Resistance machines follow a fixed movement path, which makes them ideal for those who have just started a muscle-building program or are new to the gym.
 The fixed path makes it easier to perform an exercise as it doesn't rely on technical knowledge of the form, and this helps to ensure the right muscles are engaged while minimising risk of injury.
 It can also allow heavier weights to be lifted more safely, as there is no risk of dropping the weight.
 While good for beginners, these machines are also good for advanced lifters who want to really isolate a muscle and perfect their form.
 You can read more about the benefits of resistance machines, as well as 5 machines for beginners to try, here.

 Free weights like dumbbells and barbells require the performer to have good form, and usually a strong core.
 Exercises with free weights are more challenging as more muscles need to be engaged to stabilise the movement.
 This extra challenge can fatigue the muscles quicker and help to build more strength and stability.